csancheze/Portfolio/README.md

 Contact me cesanchezesc@gmail.com

+This Portfolio is a webpage to visualize the work I have been doing so far.

 The task was to build a Webpage to include a portfolio of my work from zero.
 It specially had to be adequately formatted to be accesible.

 In order to achieve this the HTML structure was built to resemble the example.